Join the Arms Control Negotiation Academy and Reimagine

 Born out of this crisis of arms control, ACONA is founded on the understanding that global security depends on constructive engagement between the United States and Russia as well as the broader international community.
-“We have to start from scratch and build a new generation of scholars, diplomats, and decision-makers who are familiar with the history, theory, and negotiation techniques of arms control,” said Professor Christopher Daase of Peace Research Institute Frankfurt, a member of the ACONA Executive Board.
+“We have to start from scratch and build a new generation of scholars, diplomats, and decision-makers who are familiar with the history, theory, and negotiation techniques of arms control,” said Professor Christopher Daase of Peace Research Institute Frankfurt, member of the ACONA Executive Board.

-The Academy solicited applications worldwide to fill only sixteen spots.
-The selected ACONA Fellows hail from eight countries—including four experts each from the United States and Russia—and a diversity of professional and academic backgrounds.
+Each year, the Academy solicits applications worldwide to fill only sixteen spots in a competitive selection process.
+ACONA Fellows hail from different countries and have a diversity of professional and academic backgrounds.
 "I am delighted that so many smart young people are interested in learning more about negotiating arms control agreements.
-We will need them—their brains, expertise and enthusiasm—to go forward," said Rose Gottemoeller, former Deputy General Secretary of NATO and former U.S. Under Secretary of State, and a member of the ACONA International Advisory Board.
+We will need them—their brains, expertise and enthusiasm—to go forward," said ACONA International Advisory Board member Rose Gottemoeller, former Deputy Secretary General of NATO.

+Three times per year, Fellows meet virtually or in-person for week-long “Negotiation Boot Camps.”
+At least one of these intensive workshops takes place in Iceland.
 The small Nordic state has served as a neutral meeting place for one of the most important historic achievements in global diplomacy.
 Soviet leader Mikhail Gorbachev and U.S. President Ronald Reagan met in Reykjavík in 1986 for productive talks that led to the signing of the Intermediate-Range Nuclear Forces Treaty (INF) Treaty.

 Other ACONA International Advisory Board members in addition to Gottemoeller and Palazhchenko are Professor William C. Potter, Director of the James Martin Center for Nonproliferation Studies and Foreign Member to the Russian Academy of Sciences, and Russian Academy of Sciences member Alexei Arbatov, Head of the Center for International Security at the Institute of World Economy and International Relations (IMEMO).